dethcrypto/TypeChain/README.md

 When you update ABI, just regenerate files with Typechain and Typescript compiler will find any breaking changes for you.

+### Q: How do I customize generated classes?

+A: You can create your own class that extends generated one and adds additional methods etc.

+Currently we discuss various ideas around extendibility including APIs files (adding semantics to ABIs for covering popular cases like working with dates) or using user-defined templates for generated code.

 ## Roadmap 🛣️

 * improve generated code (auto formatting, more checks, wiring contracts together)